MH-MuhammadHassan/Dart-Lists/README.md

 ## License

 This project is open-source and available for educational purposes.
 Feel free to modify and use it as per your requirements.

----

-Let me know if you'd like any additional details or modifications!